An Exploratory Study on Machine Learning Model Stores: RQ1: What kind of information elements do model stores provide?

 \begin{itemize}

-\item The \textbf{Product Documentation} dimension contains elements describing the characteristics of the model that is being distributed on the model stores.
-Only three elements (\texttt{owner}, \texttt{description}, \texttt{user manual}) are common among the three model stores.
-The \texttt{owner} element shows the contact information from the developers who submitted a model, while the \texttt{description} explains its objectives and functionalities, and the \texttt{user manual} explains how to use it.
-The users of ML models generally are software engineers who will likely reuse a model as is in a similar or different product context (transfer learning), re-train a model using the provided training scripts or extend it by adding additional elements to the model.
-Hence, instead of a purely textual description, the user manual for ML models generally contains programming examples in the form of scripts (e.g., Jupyter notebooks).

-In addition to the above elements, ModelDepot and Wolfram also provide information regarding the models' \texttt{size} on disk.
+\item The \textbf{Product Information} dimension contains elements describing the characteristics of the model that is being distributed on the model stores.
+Only two elements (\texttt{owner} and \texttt{description}) are common among the three model stores.
+The \texttt{owner} element shows the contact information from the developers who submitted a model, while the \texttt{description} explains its objectives and functionalities.
+In addition to the above elements, ModelDepot and Wolfram provide information regarding the models' \texttt{size} on disk.
 ModelDepot also has a unique \texttt{demo} element allowing users to try out an ML model inside the browser without installing it.
-Models usually include a \texttt{version number} for each release, so that their users can easily tell whether they are using the current version of the model.
-Whenever a model is updated to a newer version, it is important to document the changes (e.g., feature updates or bug fixes) in a \texttt{release notes} document.
-However, such information is missing or poorly presented in model stores.
-Although AWS contains release notes, they are usually very brief with only one or two sentences.
-ModelDepot neither has a \texttt{version number}, nor \texttt{release notes}.
+Models in AWS and Wolfram usually include a \texttt{version number} for each release, so that their users can easily tell whether they are using the current version of the model.

+\item The \textbf{Product Documentation} dimension contains the development-specific information related to an ML model.
+Different from app stores, all three model stores contain \texttt{user instructions}, as the users of ML models generally are organizations/developers.
+They will likely reuse a model as is in a similar or different product context (transfer learning), re-train a model using the provided training scripts or extend it by adding additional elements to the model.
+Hence, instead of a purely textual description, the \texttt{user instruction} for ML models generally contains programming examples in the form of scripts (e.g., Jupyter notebooks).